OlgaLezhnina/mrap_py/README.md

 <!-- badges: end -->

-The goal of mrap is to provide wrapper functions to reduce the user's effort in writing machine-reusable data with the dtreg library.
+The goal of mrap is to provide wrapper functions to reduce the user's effort in writing machine-readable data with the dtreg library.
 The growing set of wrappers covers functions from scipy and other widely used libraries.
 The mrap.analytic_instances module contains wrappers for analytical schemata used in the ORKG-reborn approach (see the [help page](https://reborn.orkg.org/pages/help)).